ironfugu/about-us/leading.md

 --------- | ------
-Systems Engineer | Managing our infrastructure and OSes Senior Systems Engineer | Own automation strategy for our OSes, Firmware, BMCs etc Systems Architect | Design out complex architectures for a globally distrbuted infrastructure including<br> tooling and monitoring required to manage it
+Systems Engineer | Managing our infrastructure and OSes Senior Systems Engineer | Own automation strategy for our OSes, Firmware, BMCs etc Systems Architect | Design out complex architectures for a globally distrbuted infrastructure including<br> and the automation needed to maintain it
-Distinguished Engineer | Deep expertise in hardawre or OSes, technical vision of global infrastructure,<br>mentoring senior systems engineers and architects, help multiple squads succeed, <br>industry leading expert
+Distinguished Engineer | Deep expertise in hardware or OSes, technical vision of global infrastructure,<br>mentoring senior systems engineers and architects, help multiple squads succeed, <br>industry leading expert

 ### People